OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 ### Optional: Install dependencies for OpenNebula Edge Clusters provisioning

-There are 2 main dependencies which needs to be installed on the FE for running provisioning.
+There are two main dependencies which needs to be installed on the FE for running provisioning.

-1. **Terraform** – is needed to provision resources on public cloud providers, download the binary as follows
+1. **Terraform** – is needed to provision resources on public cloud providers, download the binary as follows:

 ```default
 # curl 'https://releases.hashicorp.com/terraform/0.14.7/terraform_0.14.7_linux_amd64.zip' | zcat >/usr/bin/terraform